jguillod/imed-template/README.md

 7. Test your module&nbsp;:

 			npm test

+	It should fail because I wrote a failing test in order to prevent committing until it is fixed.
+This is a normal feature of git pre-commit hook (see [module pre-commit](https://github.com/observing/pre-commit) for details).
+I'm willing to ensure a commit is not done too early.
+Anyway if you prefer to force the commit by passing the pre-commit hook use the `--no-verify` args in command below:

+		git commit --no-verify -m "..."

 8. Commit and push to your git repository.
 	- Commit, push and publish your module&nbsp;: